dhemery/DHE-Modules/guides/generating-multi-stage-envelopes.md

 <img src="connected.png" height="360" alt="Four Connected Stage Modules" />

 Now all that remains is to
-connect a trigger source to the first module, connect the final module's output to whatever parameter you want your envelope to modulate, and adjust the levels, curves, and durations to taste.
+connect a trigger source to the first stage, connect the final stage's output to whatever parameter you want your envelope to modulate, and adjust the levels, curves, and durations to taste.

 **Note:**
+Each module's _LEVEL_ knob
+determines the _ending_ level
+of the stage it generates.
+The starting voltage of each stage is determined by the signal arriving at the module's _IN_ input at the instant the module is triggered.
+In this way,
+each stage begins
+where its upstream neighbor ends.

+**Note:**
-_Upstage's_ and _Hostage's_ ports
+_Upstage's_ and _Hostage's_ complement of ports
-differ slightly from _Stage's._
+differs slightly from _Stage's._
-Still, their ports are arranged so that the usual wiring scheme —
+But even their ports are arranged so that the usual wiring scheme —
 "connect outputs to neighboring inputs" — usually applies.